-17. What specialist services does the school use to support children and their families?
+17. What specialist services are available to support Laughton School pupils and their families?

 As part of the cycle of SEN support (assesses, plan, do, review) we will always involve a specialist when a child makes little or no progress over a sustained period or where they continue to work at levels substantially below those of pupils at a similar age despite evidence-based SEN support delivered by appropriately trained staff.